An Euler scheme for BSDEs via the Wiener chaos decomposition: Numerical Experiments

 \section{Numerical Experiments}

-In this section we present three examples.
-We compare our proposed algorithm against the one in \cite{BriandPhilippe2014SOBB}, which we presented in Subsection \ref{section:Comparison}.
+In this section, we present three examples.
+We compare the proposed algorithm with the Picard-type scheme of \cite{BriandPhilippe2014SOBB}, discussed in Section~\ref{section:Comparison}.
+In Example 3, since the FBSDE is Markovian, we also include the deep-learning-based DBDP1 method of \cite{HureCome2020Dbsf} as an additional comparison.

 All experiments were conducted on a machine running Red Hat Enterprise Linux 8.10, equipped with an Intel(R) Xeon(R) Gold 5120 CPU and an NVIDIA A10 GPU with 24 GB of memory.
-The algorithm was implemented in Python 3.9.19 using PyTorch 2.3.0 as the main deep learning library.
+The algorithm was implemented in Python 3.9.19 using PyTorch 2.3.0 for tensor computations and GPU acceleration.
 The code is available at the GitHub repository \url{https://github.com/pere98diaz/An-Euler-scheme-for-BSDEs-using-the-Wiener-chaos-decomposition}.